Birthday cakes, rockets and washing machines: How Fuzzy logic can empower young people

 Of course, they should be challenged, and different perspective included but at the heart of this approach is a belief that young people are often best placed to define who they are, what their issues are and what support they might need to move on.
 As they develop this may well change and they may well go through a prolonged period of try, give up, drop out but a relationship with a skilled worker can often turn that experience into learning that enables them to better identify how they might change their life situation.
 The process of working with a group with whom they feel a common bond can also help them place their life situation in a context, help them offer and receive support, develop support networks and to think more holistically about what change is needed for them to live fulfilling lives.

-This blog was originally posted by Vulnerability 360, and can be found here.
+This blog was originally posted by Vulnerability 360.